Monday, August 7, 2023

 Rock Island Boathouse

-We had to leave before the first ferry at 9:15 because we were in their parking spot.
+In the morning, we had to be off the dock before the first ferry's arrival at 9:15.
 We got up early to walk to the Pottawatomie Lighthouse.
-The host greeted us and told us she woke to singing and chanting coming from outside at 3:00 am.
+The host greeted us and told us she woke at 3:00 am to singing and chanting coming from outside.
 It scared her.
-Someone mentioned it was a full moon and could be a Wiccan group.
-They were known to do this along the woods above the cliffs of Rock Island.
-She said the scariest part of it was that someone actually tried to open the entry door to the lighthouse.
+There was a full moon and she thought it could be a Wiccan group who were known to do this along the woods above the cliffs of Rock Island.
+She said the scariest part of it was that she heard someone try to open the entry door to the lighthouse.

 Harbor Host greeting us at